WillXiao666/EnzyFind/README.md

 ------------

 1. Clone this Git repository.
-1. Create a Python environment and install a compatible version of Python, for example with [Conda](https://conda.io/projects/conda/en/latest/index.html) (other virtual environments like Docker, pyenv, or the system package manager work too).
+1. Create a Python environment and install a compatible version of Python, for example with [Conda](https://conda.io/projects/conda/en/latest/index.html)
     ```shell
-    conda create --name EnzyFinder python=3.8
+    conda env create -f environment.yml
     conda activate EnzyFinder
-    ```
-1. Change directory to the repository and install all dependencies.
-You will need to set the right processor type, see [PyTorch versions](https://pytorch.org/get-started/locally/).
-Linux supports CUDA (e.g. "cu124"), ROCm (e.g. "rocm6.2.4")  and CPU.
-Windows supports CUDA and CPU.
-MacOSX only supports CPU (use "mac" as processor type!).
-Optionally, you can select dependencies "openeye" (for ROCS; you need to obtain your own license), "isim" for similarity tracking in TensorBoard or "none" to skip all.
-The default is installation of "all" dependencies.
-See the help text from the install script for details.
-    ```shell
-    python install.py --help
-    python install.py cu124  # or rocm6.2.4, cpu, mac, etc.
-    ```
-1. Test the tool.
-The installer has added a script `reinvent` to your PATH.
-    ```shell
-    reinvent --help
     ```

 Prior models
 ------------

 All public prior models can be found on [Zenodo](https://doi.org/10.5281/zenodo.15641296

         ).